vuepress-theme-hope/vuepress-theme-hope-v1/docs/pwa/src/guide.md

 So if you do not configure `manifest.icons`, visitors can only enjoy the offline accessibility brought by the Service Worker cache, while cannot install your site as a PWA.

-Besides the plugin does not process anything in the manifest, but outputs them as-is.
-This means that if you plan to deploy to a subdirectory, you should add `base` to the corresponding URL in the manifest yourself.
+Besides the plugin does not process anything in the manifest by default, but outputs them as-is.
+This means that if you plan to deploy to a subdirectory, you should append the URL prefix to manifest Urls yourself.

+If everything you need is all under `base` directory, you can set `appendBase: true` in plugin options to let the plugin append `base` to any links in manifest.

 :::

-## Other options
+## Other Options

 The plugin also provides other PWA-related options, such as Microsoft tile icon and color settings, Apple icon and so on.